G/T Identification Process

 Assessment Grades 1-12

-The campus GT selection committee, made up of at least three of the following personnel, reviews student’s data to determine placement: Advanced Academics Specialist, administrator, counselor, and classroom teacher with 30 clock hours of GT training.
+The campus G/T placement committee, made up of at least three of the following personnel, reviews student’s data to determine placement: Advanced Academics Specialist, administrator, counselor, and classroom teacher with 30 clock hours of G/T training.

 Kindergarten